cylc/cylc-admin/dec-workshop-agenda.md

   - if authentication is done by the Hub, how do suite daemons trust the Hub?
     - SSL client certificate?
     - what if not using HTTPS?
-  - authorization - how to do it
+  - authorization - how to do it?
-  - if any time left: coding and demos?

 ### Friday
 - __Morning__